Daniel-Petersson/g49-todoIt-SQL/README.md

 ## Installation

-1. Klona detta repo till din lokala maskin med `git clone <repo-url>`.
+1. Clone this repo to your local machine using `git clone <repo-url>`.
-2. Öppna projektet i din favorit-IDE (t.ex.
-IntelliJ IDEA).
+2. Open the project in your favorite IDE (e.g., IntelliJ IDEA).
-3. Kör `mvn clean install` för att bygga projektet och installera alla nödvändiga beroenden.
+3. Run `mvn clean install` to build the project and install all necessary dependencies.

-## Användning
+## Usage

-För att starta applikationen, kör `App.java` i `se.lexicon`-paketet.
+To start the application, run `App.java` in the `se.lexicon` package.

-## Funktioner
+## Features

-- Skapa en ny användare
+- Create a new user
-- Skapa en ny uppgift
+- Create a new task
-- Visa alla uppgifter för en användare
+- View all tasks for a user
-- Radera en användare och alla deras uppgifter
+- Delete a user and all their tasks
-- Radera en uppgift
+- Delete a task
-- Uppdatera en användares information
+- Update a user's information
-- Uppdatera en uppgift
+- Update a task
-- Markera en uppgift som klar
+- Mark a task as done